NathanielEvry/toroidal-rangers-assembly/manifesto/ethos/temporal-emergence-theory.md

 The prevailing scientific model treats time as a pre-existing framework through which events progress linearly.
 This document proposes a fundamental rethinking: time emerges from relational dynamics between systems, rather than serving as a container for events.

+### Everyday Examples of Quantum Principles

+Consider these simple bodily experiences as demonstrations of quantum-like behavior:

+**A clap:** When two hands meet, which struck first?
+The question assumes sequential causality, but from the clap's own perspective, both hands exist in superposition until contact creates temporal coordinates.

+**Interlaced fingers:** When you clasp your hands together, which back-side faces up?
+This choice, often unconscious, demonstrates how observation collapses potential states into a specific configuration—much like quantum spin determination.

+Quantum principles operate at human scale: indeterminacy until observation, relational entanglement where neither component has temporal priority, and collapse through interaction rather than pre-existing states.

 ## Key Examples

 ### The Tree-Falling Scenario